MathWalsh/The_PUG_DCS_on_GPU/README.md

 Continuous real-time correction and averaging for frequency comb interferometry (https://doi.org/10.1364/OE.20.021932)

 Autocorrection en temps réel pour la spectroscopie à double peigne de fréquences optiques (https://corpus.ulaval.ca/entities/publication/60da76c8-1c3d-4798-a043-05b6b48f2a30)

-A paper presenting the specific details of the implementation on the GPU is coming soon.
-A block diagram of the algorithm is already available in the documentation folder.

 Contributors
 ---------------------------